pascalif/AmbilightParty/README.md

 ### Flags

-Just project statically your favorite flag on the wall.
+Thanks to `--flag`, you can project statically your favorite flag on the wall.
+You can also make it blink when your team has scored a goal by adding the `--flag-flicker` argument!

 Flags are described in JSON file `flags.json`.
 So far, only two types of flags are taken into account by the code : those with 3 stripes either horizontally or vertically.

 If your TV has only 2 sides equipped with LED, the vertical flag is not possible.
-The horizontal flag will display differently wether you have 2, 3 or 4 LED sides.
+The horizontal flag will display differently whether you have 2, 3 or 4 LED sides.

 ## Using Python library